unsloppy

 The difference between a book concept and a book synopsis

 A synopsis describes what happens.
 A book concept describes what the book is for — who it is speaking to, what emotional promise it makes, and whether the commercial lane is clear.
 The generator produces the latter, not the former.
-This is useful because a synopsis is usually only useful once you have already written the book, whereas a concept packet is useful before you start.
+This is useful because a synopsis is usually only useful once you have already written the book, whereas a concept plan is useful before you start.

 If you already have a synopsis — if you have written twenty thousand words and stalled — the book generator is probably not the right tool.
 The better move at that stage is to get into the writing studio and use inline generation to push through the stuck scene.
 The generator is for the beginning: when you have an idea and need to know if it is worth committing to.